1911 News

 ""And suppose my friend, as we rather think he has, has got rid of most of his immediately available cash over his recent celebration___""

 "" We are providing for any such case.
 We will take 25 per cent down, and the rest can be paid next year or in 5 years or in 12 years, with a modest 5 per cent on the balances.
-As you need hardly be told, all the money he pays is so much to the good, nor lost forever as in the case of rent; in fact, if he chose to avail himself of the 12 year period he would be paying less than rent and making hte place his own all the time.
+As you need hardly be told, all the money he pays is so much to the good, nor lost forever as in the case of rent; in fact, if he chose to avail himself of the 12 year period he would be paying less than rent and making the place his own all the time.

 Aladdin's Lamp